The aim of the copywriter is to persuade the viewer, listener, or reader to take action, i.e. to buy a product or pick up a different viewpoint.

 The copy above introduces Articulate’s Meet the Team page, and not a page you think can pull off a witty copy, right?
 Well, Articulate’s page goes beyond staff photos and job portfolios.

-In addition to the playful informal header, “not the usual blah blah,” the copy above centers on a farm theme, assuring visitors that staff isn’t simply “caged hens.”
+In addition to the playful informal header, “not the usual blah blah,” the copy above centres on a farm theme, assuring visitors that staff isn’t simply “caged hens.”

 Instead, they are a free-range, artisanal, cruelty-free team.